Frances Perkins

-Frances Perkins (born Fannie Coralie Perkins; April 10, 1880 – May 14, 1965) was an American workers-rights advocate who served as the 4th United States Secretary of Labor from 1933 to 1945, the longest serving in that position.
+Frances Perkins (born Fannie Coralie Perkins; April 10, 1880 – May 14, 1965) was an American workers-rights advocate who served as the fourth United States Secretary of Labor from 1933 to 1945, the longest serving in that position.
 A member of the Democratic Party, Perkins was the first woman ever to serve in a presidential cabinet.
 As a loyal supporter of her longtime friend, President Franklin D. Roosevelt, she helped make labor issues important in the emerging New Deal coalition.
+She advocated for immigrants’ rights as well.
 She was one of two Roosevelt cabinet members to remain in office for his entire presidency (the other being Interior Secretary Harold L. Ickes).

-Her most important role came in developing a policy for social security in 1935.
-She also helped form government policy for working with labor unions, although the union leaders distrusted her.
-Her Labor Department helped to mediate strikes by way of the United States Conciliation Service.
-Perkins dealt with many labor questions during World War II, when skilled labor was vital to the economy and women were moving into jobs formerly held by men.
+Perkins's most important role came in developing a policy for social security in 1935.
+She also helped form government policy for working with labor unions, although some union leaders distrusted her.
+Perkins's Labor Department helped to mediate strikes by way of the United States Conciliation Service.
+She dealt with numerous labor issues during World War II, when skilled labor was vital to the economy and women were moving into jobs formerly held by men.

+Perkins was born in Boston.
+After graduating from Mount Holyoke College, she briefly worked as a teacher and at the Hull House settlement in Chicago.
+She obtained graduate degrees at Columbia University and became a labor leader and consumer advocate in New York City, where she first met Roosevelt in 1910.
+Perkins was appointed a commissioner in New York City government and later in the state government.
+As the head of Roosevelt's Industrial Commission when he was governor of New York, she addressed the early effects of the Great Depression.
+When Roosevelt was elected president in 1932, Perkins was asked to join his cabinet and she presented him with a list of programs to help workers.
+She oversaw many New Deal programs during the Depression and labor programs during World War II.
+The Frances Perkins Building, headquarters of the U.S. Labor Department, is named for her, and she is remembered with a feast day in the Episcopal Church.